tone2526/kdeconnect-chrome/README.md

 # kdeconnect-chrome

-Send or push url of a web page from Chrome of your current active tab to KDE Connect on your android mobile phone
+Send or push url of a web page of your current active tab in desktop Chrome to KDE Connect on your android mobile phone

 Open source at https://github.com/phpmoli/kdeconnect-chrome